Climate and Nature Bill: Legislative history

-In the current session of the 2024-29 Parliament, Roz Savage (Lib Dem) introduced the bill (Bill 14) on 16 October 2024 having been drawn third in the private members' bill ballot.
+In the first session of the 2024–29 Parliament, Roz Savage (Lib Dem) introduced the bill (Bill 14) on 16 October 2024 having been drawn third in the private members' bill ballot.
 Unlike earlier attempts to advance the proposed legislation, Savage was given priority time on a sitting Friday.
 Its second reading took place on 24 January 2025—and after a division in the Commons—the bill was adjourned until 11 July 2025, when it was again rescheduled for 29 May 2026.

-The Labour Government has not offered its support for the bill.
+The Labour Government did not offer its support for the bill.
 On 24 January, the Minister for Nature, Mary Creagh, assured supporting MPs—though the Government would not allow the bill to progress—that next steps would include "binding commitments" to advance the bill's objectives.

-Following the adjournment, the Secretary of State for Energy Security and Net Zero, Ed Miliband, issued via a video on the social media channel, X, promising to set to work on the "spirit and substance" of the bill—"including for legislation"—in order to "make a meaningful difference" for climate and nature.
+Following the adjournment, the Secretary of State for Energy Security and Net Zero, Ed Miliband, issued via a video on the social media network, X, promising to set to work on the "spirit and substance" of the bill—"including for legislation"—in order to "make a meaningful difference" for climate and nature.
 He updated MPs on progress in the first annual State of Climate and Nature statement on 14 July.

-It is not clear if the bill will return in the next (as yet unscheduled) session of the 2025–2029 Parliament.
+A motion tabled by 104 MPs in May 2025—including Clive Lewis (Labour), Daisy Cooper (Lib Dem), Carla Denyer (Green), Liz Saville Roberts (Plaid Cymru) and Claire Hanna (SDLP)—urged the Government to allocate parliamentary time for further debate to ensure the bill's "critical" climate and nature targets are legally addressed.
+Following prorogation and the close of the 2024–26 session on 29 April 2026, it is not clear if the bill will return in the next session of the 2024–2029 Parliament, which will commence on 13 May 2026.